EducationalVideoCenter/WAC/README.md

 Our urban-rural program, [We Are All Connected](https://www.weareallconnected.wixsite.com/weareallconnected), is currently working with youth in New York City and the Appalachian Mountain region of Tennessee to create collaborative documentary films.

 ## How can you help?
-Thanks for your interest in contributing to [We Are All Connected]!
+Thanks for your interest in contributing to [We Are All Connected](https://www.weareallconnected.wixsite.com/weareallconnected)!
 There are many ways to contribute.

 You can start by saying "hello" here and talking a little about yourself.

 We also have a Gitter room, so we can [chat there!](https://gitter.im/EducationalVideoCenter/Lobby)

 [Take a look at the contributing file here!](CONTRIBUTING.md)

-## Participation Guidelines
+### Participation Guidelines

 This project was built as part of the Mozilla Open Leadership Training 2018 and we are sticking to Mozilla Community Participation Guidelines [here](CODE_OF_CONDUCT.md).
-Please report unacceptable behavior to Mary Grueser, EVC Director of Professional Development Programs at this email:[mgrueser@evc.org].
+Please report unacceptable behavior to Mary Grueser, EVC Director of Professional Development Programs at this email: mgrueser@evc.org.

-## Contact Us:
+### Contact Us:
-Mary Grueser, EVC Director of Professional Development:  [mgrueser@evc.org]
+Mary Grueser, EVC Director of Professional Development:  mgrueser@evc.org

-Emmanuel Garcia, EVC Senior Media Coach: [emmanuelgarciab@gmail.com]
+Emmanuel Garcia, EVC Senior Media Coach: emmanuelgarciab@gmail.com

 We also can also have a [Gitter room chat here](https://gitter.im/EducationalVideoCenter/Lobby)

-## Thank You!! :smiley:
+### Thank You!! :smiley:
 Thank you so much (Danke schön!
 Merci beaucoup!
 Gracias!
 Obrigad@!) for visiting the project and we do hope that you'll join us on this amazing journey to make collaborative media with rural communities.

-## MozSprint
+### MozSprint

 Join us at the [Mozilla Global Sprint](http://mozilla.github.io/global-sprint/) May 9-10, 2018!
 We'll be gathering in-person at sites around the world and online to collaborate on this project and learn from each other.
 [Get your #mozsprint tickets now](http://mozilla.github.io/global-sprint/)!